emilybeatty/TextRecognition/README.md

 2. Navigate to /home/learner/EmilysProject/TextRecognition

-3. Run main python file instructions one at a time on the command line: *I suggest executing only a and b*.
-I have provided c, d, e if you would like to run those as well.
+3. Run main python file instructions one at a time on the command line: *I suggest executing only i and ii*.
+I have provided iii, iv, and v if you would like to run those as well.

     1. To run my pre-trained model with the MNIST Test data do: `python3 Main.py 1`